google/zetasql/docs/user-defined-functions.md

 +   `function_parameter`: A parameter for the function.
 A parameter includes a name and a data type.
 The value of `data_type` is a ZetaSQL [data type][data-types].
-+   `determinism_specifier`: Determines if the results of the function can be cached or not.
++   `determinism_specifier`: Identifies the determinism property of the function, which impacts query semantics and planning.
 Your choices are:
     +   `IMMUTABLE` or `DETERMINISTIC`: The function always returns the same result when passed the same arguments.
-The query result is potentially cacheable.
 For example, if the function `add_one(i)` always returns `i + 1`, the function is deterministic.
     +   `NOT DETERMINISTIC`: The function does not always return the same result when passed the same arguments.
 The `VOLATILE` and `STABLE` keywords are subcategories of `NOT DETERMINISTIC`.